delingren/hp-iq804/README.md

 * Mouse: 50mA
 * Logitech mouse/keyboard dongle: 25mA
 * Mechanical keyboard (powered by an Atmel mega32u4): 30mA

+## Physical installation
+There's a metal sheet on the back of the LCD panel.
+The motherboard and all other original components were installed on the sheet.
+I don't want to drill and tap it, so I mounted everything with double sided foam tapes.
+I 3D printed standoffs for all the PCBs to keep them off the metal.

 ## Final product
 Features in a nutshell